 - How do I get my Fitbit repaired or replaced under warranty?

 - Dropped your Fitbit in water or want to swim or shower with it?
-Learn about Fitbit’s water resistance
+Learn about Fitbit’s’ water resistance

 - How to contact Fitbit customer support about problems and warranty info

-If you see bulging and bowing, it looks warped or anything abnormal, or you see other signs that your battery is swollen, contact Fitbit support.
+If you see any bulging and bowing, it looks warped, or anything abnormal, or you see other signs that your battery is swollen, contact Fitbit support.